Download: Privacy Complaints at VCAT (Word, 498KB)

 What is VCAT?

 VCAT is a Tribunal which is independent of OVIC.
 It hears and decide disputes about a range of issues including information privacy.

 Information privacy complaints are heard in the VCAT Human Rights List.
 A VCAT member who is legally qualified hears privacy complaints.

 What is the procedure for hearing complaints in VCAT?

-Following a complainant’s written request to the Information Commissioner for his or her complaint to be referred, the Commissioner will send to VCAT a copy of the original complaint form or written letter of complaint, together with any particulars of the complaint prepared by the Commissioner’s staff.
+Following a complainant’s written request, OVIC will send to VCAT a copy of the original complaint (either a complaint form or the letter/email of complaint) or a Complaint Outline prepared by OVIC staff.

-While hearings at VCAT are less formal than a traditional court setting parties should still expect to:
+At a final hearing, the parties present their case, ask questions, and provide evidence.
+While hearings at VCAT are less formal than a traditional court, parties should still expect to: